-• Fault 2 (1 mA Output)
+• Fault 2 (1 mA output)

-Detection is disabled due to an electrical/software operational failure, central device (memory/processor) fault, or low voltage.
+Detection is disabled due to an electrical/software operational failure, or to a memory/ processor fault.
 A fault of this type causes the receiver to cease operation.
 If there is a fault in the 0-20 mA loop, the output is 0 mA.